 5. Buy Items in Bulk

 Buying items in bulk shouldn’t be confused with purchasing ten dozen cookies just because they’re on sale.
-Unnecessary and perishable items shouldn’t be bought in this manner.
-Instead, purchasing household items like toilet paper and trash bags can save you money and reduce waste at home.
-Cookie consumption is encouraged on a limited basis.
+Perishable items shouldn’t be bought in large quantities, but buying household items like toilet paper and trash bags in bulk can save you money and reduce waste at home.

 6. Compost Food Scraps

-From collecting grass clippings to saving fruit peelings, composting can exist in your life in a variety of settings.
-By putting in a little extra effort you can reduce the amount of waste you produce and save it from piling up in landfills.
-Plus, with a little patience, you’ll have the opportunity to use it to maintain a garden or improve the structure of your soil.
-Go ahead and label yourself an organic farmer on Twitter.
+From collecting grass clippings to saving fruit peelings, composting can work its way into your life in a variety of ways.
+By putting in the extra effort, you can reduce the amount of waste you produce and save it from piling up in landfills.
+Plus, with a little patience, you can use it to maintain a garden or improve the structure of your soil.

 7. Go Paperless

 While scrolling through Snapchat filters is a whole lot of fun, phones can also be used for real-life tasks.
-Keeping track of your schedule, jotting down notes and getting tickets to a game can all be accomplished on your phone.
-Fully utilizing features and apps will reduce paper consumption and keep everything in one place.
+Keeping track of your schedule, jotting down notes and storing tickets to a game can all be done on your phone.
+Using your phone to its full capacity will help reduce paper consumption and keeps all of your important documents in one place.

-Liking your neighbors is one thing.
-Pretending to like them enough to borrow their tools is another.
-Sharing sparingly used tools between neighbors helps reduce energy and fuel waste at home.
-This strategy can also help you save space in your shed or garage and allow you to save a significant amount of money.
+Sharing sparingly used tools between neighbors helps reduce energy waste at home.
+This strategy can also help you save space and a significant amount of money.
 Remember to return the favor when they come knocking.

 10. Forget the Clutter

-It’s easy to get lost in Target or your favorite department store.
-You come in for dish detergent and you leave with two pairs of shoes, a new rug and an enormous bag of trail mix.
-And no detergent.
-It’s best to limit these kind of events and stick to the plan of buying what you need.
-You then won’t have to worry about clutter and pitching items you never used.
+It’s easy to get lost in your favorite department store.
+You come in for dish detergent and you leave with two pairs of shoes, a new rug and an enormous bag of trail mix, but no detergent.
+It’s best to limit these kinds of events and stick to the plan of buying what you need.
+Then you won’t have to worry about clutter and pitching items you never used.

 How to Reduce Waste at Home and at Work

 Now that you know how to reduce waste home, it doesn’t have to end there.
-Check out our latest infographic to see how you can reduce waste at work.
+Check out our infographic to see how you can reduce waste at work.
 Also, drop a comment below to share your own success stories in reducing waste at home, work or anywhere else.